jonnor/projects/roland-modela/README.md

 ![Clamping system "Clamping system"](./doc/clamping-system.jpg)

-Designed to be milled on the Modela itself, from 5-8 mm material.
+Designed to be milled on the Modela itself, from 5-8 mm material, using ~2mm endmill.
 The roundclamp is 3d-printed.

 The base doubles as a sacrificial layer, and can be planed by the mill to ensure perfect flatness.
-Full worksize plates can be fixed with the sideclamps only, smaller pieces.
+Full worksize plates can be fixed with the sideclamps only, smaller pieces with the roundclamps or combination of side+roundclamp.
 You can still use double-sided tape, if that is preferred.

 Vitamins needed: